 The Royal College of Music holds auditions in London, Asia and the USA.
 Auditions for all courses and all principal studies can be undertaken in London.
 Auditions for most courses and principal studies can also be undertaken in Asia and the USA.
 In some cases, candidates may be able to apply by recording instead.

 Application deadlines, application fees, audition dates and the availability of RCM accompanists varies between locations.

 Most auditions last approximately 20 minutes, but there are exceptions for some specialisms and at some venues.
 You can find out how long your audition will be by reading the full set of requirements for your chosen discipline(s).

-Candidates for who have applied for either joint principal study or alternative studies will be auditioned in both specialisms.
+Candidates for who have applied for joint principal study will be auditioned in both specialisms.
 The two auditions may or may not be on different dates.

 Candidates who have registered interest in a second study will only be auditioned for their principal study specialism.
 If your application is successful you will be eligible to audition for second study when you start your course at the RCM.

 If you have any questions about studying at the RCM or about the admissions process please contact our Admissions team, who will be happy to help you.